nautatva/iitb_oauth/readme.md

 ## Usage
 Once you try to access some endpoint that has the `@login_required` decorator on top of it, you'll be redirected to the login URI that you defined.
 The user is authenticated using IITB gymkhana SSO and any other backends you provided.
-Upon successful authentication the user urls are called and the callbacks are used to shape your user into the form that you've provided.
+Upon successful authentication the url specified in `LOGIN_COMPLETE_REDIRECT` are called and the callbacks are used to shape your user into the form that you've provided.
 If authentication fails due to any reason or if the user does not have permission, he will be redirected to the URI specified in `FALLBACK_URL`.

 ## License